ucsc/site-chancellor/collections/_announcements/ucop.md

 Larive will start as UC Santa Cruz's new chancellor on July 1.

-The board approved her salary at \$425,000, well below the compensation rate for such positions in similar markets.
-UC chancellors are among the [lowest-paid](https://ucop.edu/institutional-research-academic-planning/_files/uc-aau-university-leaders-comparative-compensation.pdf) university leaders when compared with their Association of American University (AAU) peers.
+The board approved her salary at $425,000, well below the compensation rate for such positions in similar markets.
+[UC chancellors are among the lowest-paid](https://ucop.edu/institutional-research-academic-planning/_files/uc-aau-university-leaders-comparative-compensation.pdf) university leaders when compared with their Association of American University (AAU) peers.

-Larive, 62, is married to Jim Larive and they have two daughters, Erin and Megan.
+Larive, 61, is married to Jim Larive and they have two daughters, Erin and Megan.